bridgekat/zenith/README.md

 [Metamath One](https://github.com/digama0/mm0/blob/master/mm0-hs/mm1.md) looks nice!
 I did not realize this earlier...

 (I am not aiming to make any serious ITP software!
 This is just a "toy" system for inexperienced users (and AI) to interact with, so I will just try to make the UI as intuitive as possible while keeping the background theory simple.
-It seems like FOL with equality (with natural deduction) + meta-variables (for axiom schemata) + extension by definitions are already enough for this...)
+It seems like first-order logic with equality (with natural deduction) + meta-variables (for axiom schemata) + extension by definitions are already enough for this...)

 (Update: just found out that using dependent type theory as a meta-logic actually *simplifies* code 🤣.
 But I'm not going to add anything beyond basic Π-types and β-reduction for now.
 No intensional equality, no inductive types, the thing is there just to express first-order logic and second-order schema rules in a more manageable way...)